Scalable Bayesian transport maps for high-dimensional non-Gaussian spatial fields: Introduction

-We then focus on the case of a spatial target distribution, for which the dimension (i.e., the number of spatial locations) is high and the number of training replicates is relatively small.
+\paragraph{Transport maps for spatial fields} We then focus on learning or emulating structured target distributions corresponding to spatial fields observed at a finite but large number of locations, based on a relatively small number of training replicates.
 In this setting, our Bayesian transport maps impose sparsity and regularization motivated by the behavior of diffusion-type processes that are encountered in many environmental applications.
 After applying a so-called maximin ordering of the spatial locations, determining the triangular transport map essentially consists of conditional spatial-prediction problems on an increasingly fine scale.
 We discuss how this scale decay results in conditional near-Gaussianity for a large class of non-Gaussian stochastic processes associated with quasilinear partial differential equations.
-Hence, our prior distributions are motivated by the behavior of Gaussian fields with Mat\'ern-type covariance, for which the so-called screening effect leads to a decay of influence that allows us to only consider nearby observations in the spatial prediction problems.
-The resulting Bayesian methods scale near-linearly in the number of spatial locations, and the main computations are trivially parallel.
-Hyperparameters, which are inferred from the data, determine the amount of shrinkage and sparsity.
-As a special case, the hyperparameters can be set such that the transport map is forced to be linear and is essentially equivalent to a sparse inverse Cholesky factor of the precision matrix; the joint distribution then becomes Gaussian, and we obtain a model similar to that in \citet{Kidd2020}, who proposed flexible Bayesian methods for inferring the covariance matrix of a Gaussian spatial field based on a sparse Cholesky factor of the precision matrix.
+Hence, our prior distributions are motivated by the behavior of Gaussian fields with Mat\'ern-type covariance, for which the so-called screening effect leads to a decay of influence that motivates sparse transport maps that only consider nearby observations in the spatial prediction problems, corresponding to assumptions of conditional independence.
+The degree of shrinkage and sparsity are determined by hyperparameters that are inferred from data.
+The resulting Bayesian methods require little user input, scale near-linearly in the number of spatial locations, and the main computations are trivially parallel.

-We extend our approach to further increase the flexibility in the (continuous) marginal distributions by modeling the GP-regression error terms using Dirichlet process mixtures, which can be fit using a Gibbs sampler.
-The resulting method lets the data decide the degrees of nonlinearity, nonstationary, and non-Gaussianity, with little to no manual tuning or model-selection required.
+\paragraph{Extensions} We further increase the flexibility in the (continuous) marginal distributions by modeling the GP-regression error terms using Dirichlet process mixtures, which can be fit using a Gibbs sampler.
+The resulting method lets the data decide the degrees of nonlinearity, nonstationarity, and non-Gaussianity, without manual tuning or model-selection.
 We also discuss an extension for settings in which Euclidean distance between the locations is not meaningful or in which variables are not identified by spatial locations (e.g., multivariate spatial processes).